 – John Amatt

-We cannot control everything our children do, but we can help shape their attitude and give them the tools to cope with life… ready for wherever their adventures may lead them.
+We cannot control everything our children do, but we can help shape their mindsets and give them the tools needed to cope with life… ready for wherever their adventures may lead them.

 We’ve all been there at the start of this journey, but hopefully some of these tips and tactics will give you the traction you need to get the ball rolling in the right direction.
 With the right mindset, we can all do brilliant things – parents and children alike!